Miranda Magpies Football Club History

 During the first few years of the Association’s existence, all junior Soccer was conducted on two fields at Seymour Shaw Park, Miranda, and many members of the Committee at that time were quite content to continue with a centralised policy for Soccer within the Shire.
 However, just prior to the 1957 season, by a slender majority, a resolution to de-centralise soccer was adopted.

-Many players have worn the famous black and white colours with several going onto higher representative levels, including Alex Gersbach (Sydney FC & Socceroos) and more recently, Teigan Collister (W League: Western Sydney Wanderers) and Mark Natta (A League: Western Sydney Wanderers).
+Many players have worn the famous black and white colours with several going onto higher representative levels, including Alex Gersbach (Sydney FC & Socceroos) and more recently, Teigan Collister (A League Women's now at Sydney FC) and Mark Natta (A League Men's: Western Sydney Wanderers).

 Miranda has changed so much over the past 50 years, from being a semi-rural area where everyone knew everyone else, to what it is today, the commercial heart of the Sutherland Shire.
 A debt is owed to those people, far too many to mention, who over the years have kept the Magpie flag flying high.
 Go The Magpies!

-Alex Gersbach for Sydney FC Photograph: Dean Lewins/AAP
+Alex Gersbach at Sydney FC Photograph: Dean Lewins/AAP

 Tiegan Collister at Newcastle Jets Photograph: Rachel Bach (@bythewhiteline)